64kramsystem/personal_notes/journal/brojournal.md

 - Open Source: More Tricks of the Game Programming Gurus
   - [x] Create repo with source
-- [ ] Tools/System: Move to BTRFS encrypted/mirrored
+- [ ] Tools/System: Move to btrfs encrypted/mirrored
   - [x] Brutal fight with the existing guide
   - [x] Attempt workaround using standard Ubiquity setup
     - [x] Test suspend on VMs